dennisritter/synthnet-render-pipeline/README.md

 # SynthNet Rendering Pipeline

-The purpose of the SynthNet Rendering Pipeline is to parse a Blender file and export gltf-scenes for each of a machines' assemblys and single components to render multiple images for each part in order to create an image based search index from them.
+The purpose of the SynthNet Render Pipeline is to render RGB and depth images of .OBJ files or a structured .BLEND file generated from exported CAD data.
+The pipeline allows you to configure various camera, light, environment map, and texture material generation and assignment options.
+The process consists of three steps: Preprocessing, GLTF export, and rendering.

 # Getting Started